wsydney76/craft-properties-field/README.md

   holds the property set.
 * This will load the configs from the entry and insert them at that position.

-## Limitations

-* Only supports a limited set of field types
-* Does not support all possible field settings
-* Craft is not aware of sub-fields, so the whole field is marked as updated on changes.
-* A translation method can only be used for the whole field, not for sub-fields.
-* No out-of-the-box validation for sub-fields, validation errors cannot be attached to a sub-field.
-* No fancy UI for extended sub-field settings.
-* Does not support conditional logic for sub-fields.
-* Eager loading of elements is not supported.
-* Does not support standard Craft queries for custom fields.
-* Does not support element-index columns.

-Regarding translations:

-* Supports `Copy value from other site` for the whole field.
-* Idea: if the field is translatable, making single sub-fields 'not translatable' could be achieved by syncing the values via hooking into save events.
-  See experimental event handler at the end of this doc.

 ## Templating